-- 8.1.1 The conditions outlined by Alberta must be met prior to planning reforestation of balsam fir or alpine fir as an acceptable species.
-See Directive 2001-01 or successors. - 8.1.2 Harvest layouts bordering previously harvested areas shall avoid damaging regeneration. - 8.1.3 Reforestation timelines prescribed by Alberta shall begin at the start of the timber year following the end of the timber year when the harvest area has received skid clearance from Alberta, or from a company representative pursuant to a self-inspection agreement between the company and Alberta. - 8.1.4 The Alberta Forest Genetics Resource Management Standards (FGRM) shall be adhered to in all silviculture planning and operations.
+- 8.1.1 All reforestation program submissions must be validated by a RFP and must contain an analysis of any variances from the silviculture activities approved in the FMP. - 8.1.2 The conditions outlined by Alberta must be met prior to planning reforestation of balsam fir or alpine fir as an acceptable species (see Directive 2001-01 or successors). - 8.1.3 Harvest layouts bordering previously harvested areas shall be designed to avoid damaging regeneration. - 8.1.4 Reforestation timelines prescribed by Alberta shall begin at the start of the timber year following the end of the timber year when the harvest area has received skid clearance from Alberta, or from a company representative pursuant to a self-inspection agreement between the company and Alberta.

+- 8.1.5 Reforestation prescriptions shall be based on site assessments (pre or post-harvest) and shall be specific to ecosites or combinations of ecosites, as defined in the ecosite field guides for Alberta. - 8.1.6 The 'Alberta Forest Genetics Resource Management and Conservation Standards' (FGRMS) shall be adhered to in all silviculture planning and operations.
 The standards specify rules for seed and vegetative material collection, registration, storage, handling, and testing for improved stock.